evanmschultz/fenec_dev/README.md

     This connects to the existing vectorstore and starts a chat session about your processed codebase.

 4. Process and chat in one command:

     ```bash
     fenec /path/to/your/codebase --update-all --passes 3 --chat
     ```

     This processes the entire codebase and then starts a chat session.

+5. Construct ArangoDB graph (if needed):
+    ```bash
+    fenec --construct-graph
+    ```
+    This command connects to the existing vectorstore and constructs an ArangoDB graph from the ChromaDB data.

 CLI Options: